 Q. Have you ever had a book change your life?
 What was it and why?

 A. I did not read "To Kill a Mockingbird" until after I graduated from college.
 As a white male from the South, Harper Lee's book crystallized for me that a lot of what I had seen and heard growing up simply was wrong.

 Q. When you meet someone new, what are the first three things you tell them about yourself?

 A. I usually tell three unflattering stories about myself.
 (I have way more than three to choose from).
 Self-deprecation is critical to balancing the times in the future when I will, inevitably, behave like an arrogant jerk.

 Q. When you were a kid, what did you want to be when you grew up?

-Q. If you could invite any four people over for dinner, who would they be, what would you serve and what would you talk about?
+Q. If you could invite any four people over for dinner, who would they be and what would you talk about?

 Q. In the Meatloaf song, "I'll do anything for love, but I won't do that."
 What is "that"?

 A. Eat food I don't like, including but not limited to squash, halibut, creamed corn and red peppers.

 Q. Do you collect anything?